fatalfeel/proton_cm_open/README.md

 Because ogles1 and ogles2 use different libEGL.dll.

-select correct dlls of ogles-1/2 on RT3DApp/bin,
+copy correct dlls from shared/dep32 to [projname]/bin,

-xxxxxx/bin/update_OGLES1/2.bat will help you do it.
+[projname]/bin/update_OGLES[X].bat will help you do it.

-When meet some texture black in win32, its libGLESv2.dll simulator's problem.
+Some texture mapping black in win32 is ogles2 simulator's problem.

 4.
 When debug NDK c++ on Android, please set